marked-gil/goodwill-events/README.md

 ## Credits

 ### Content
-Most of the events and their writeups in this project are re-worded copies of the events in [Royal Albert Hall's](https://www.royalalberthall.com) website.
-And a a couple of the events are made up by me - the site ownder.
+Most of the events and their descriptions in this project have been reworded versions of events found on the [Royal Albert Hall's](https://www.royalalberthall.com) website, with a few being fictional events created by the project's owner.

 The idea for this site was inspired by [Royal Albert Hall's](https://www.royalalberthall.com) website.